Attribute-Based vs Role-Based Access Control (RBAC vs ABAC) Security in PIM Software

 Running an online business without robust security measures in place is like taking one step forward, and two steps back.
 For every error, breach, and unauthorized usage of product information, there’s double the work, time, and costs of solving the issue.
 Security is important especially when it comes to product information management systems.
 Many PIMs on the market come with a variety of security measures, two of the most common being role-based access control (RBAC) and attribute-based access control (ABAC).
 So which is the best protocol to secure your PIM software when pitting RBAC vs. ABAC.

-Before integrating a PIM into your operations, it’s important to consider its main form of access control.
+Before integrating a product information management software into your operations, it’s important to consider its main form of access control.
 No matter how complex or simple product data may be, or how many employees a business may have, security is non-negotiable.
 Understanding their functionalities is crucial to choosing the right PIM system for you.

 Security and PIM software

 Implementing a product data management system requires a level of security that is more effective than what traditional static files and folders provide.
 Manual ways of storing and sharing that data is full of risks.
-With highly sensitive information like pricing, businesses need to maintain excellent security, especially when sharing product information across the internet.
+With highly sensitive information like pricing, businesses need to maintain excellent security for access to sensitive data, especially when sharing product information across the internet.

 Why is security important regarding product information?